itskenethb/webkit/README.md

 ### CSSFontFace host scope

 The CSSFontFace branch deliberately excludes the standalone utility-payload menu used by the other host branches.
-The CSSFontFace exploit flow is memory-intensive by nature, so removing additional payload tools helps preserve the memory headroom needed for a more stable exploit and GoldHEN launch.
+The CSSFontFace exploit flow is memory-intensive by nature, so removing additional payload tools helps preserve the memory headroom needed for a more stable exploit and GoldHEN or HEN launch.
 Its interface is focused on:

 - exploit output;
 - Lapse or Poops chain selection;
 - Auto Jailbreak countdown and manual `Jailbreak` activation;
-- automatic loading of the selected GoldHEN build.
+- automatic loading of the selected GoldHEN or HEN build.

 The CSSFontFace implementation still contains the internal binary stage required to complete its selected exploit/GoldHEN flow.
 That internal stage is not a user-selectable utility payload and is not equivalent to the optional utility-payload set excluded from this host.